 Manually repairing corrupt InnoDB table may result in data loss.
 So, if you cannot risk losing data, use Stellar Repair for MySQL software to repair InnoDB table corruption in MySQL.
 The software helps fix corrupt database table and recovers table properties, relationship constraints and keys.

 Once you’ve fixed InnoDB file corruption, follow these best practices to prevent InnoDB corruption.

 - It is a good practice to group sets associated with DML tasks into transactions.
 This can be done by bracketing the DML operations with START TRANSACTION and COMMIT statements.

-- Using most frequently queried columns or column, specify the primary key for each table.
+- When using most frequently queried columns, specify the primary key for each table.
 You can also use an auto-increment value in case no primary key exists.

 - Enable innodb_file_per_table option to put indexes and data for individual tables into distinct files.

 - If any issue persists with the engine indicated in ENGINE= clause of CREATE TABLE, run the Server with –sql_mode=NO_ENGINE_SUBSTITUTION option to prevent tables that are formulated with different storage engine.

 - It is advisable not to use LOCK TABLES statement and use SELECT … FOR UPDATE syntax for unlocking the rows that are required to update in order to acquire exclusive write access to a set of rows.
 InnoDB possesses the ability to handle multiple read\ write sessions to the same table simultaneously.